thiagobellotto/etl_jsonplaceholder/README.md

 After cloning the repository, go to the folder and run the code below (be sure to have the docker up and running!):

 `
-docker-compose -f docker-compose.yaml up airflow-init && docker-compose up `
+mkdir logs plugins && docker-compose -f docker-compose.yaml up airflow-init && docker-compose up `